bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Overland/SI_CH3_Overland Fortunes.md

 ## Oracle: Overland Peril
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Overland^Peril]]` | Guidance
-> Use this table when you want inspiration for a trouble during island exploration or on an overland expedition. ^guidance-OclOverlandPeril
+> Use this table when you want inspiration for a trouble during island exploration or on an overland expedition. ^guidance-Peril

 | dice: 1d100 | Result |
 | :---: | --- |